Optimal Partition for Multi-Type Queueing System: Literature Review

-In the remainder of this section, we review some related work.
 Our work is closely related to the literature that studies queue partitions under various settings.
-Among these studies, one stream considers the queue partition problem where the partition is done according to the job size.
-In particular, they assume that upon arrival the service time is known.
-Based on the known service time, task assignment decision is then made.
-Under such assumption, a class of policy called the size interval task assignment (SITA) policy is proposed.
-A seminal result in this stream is by \citet{Harchol-BalterSY09}, who state that when traffic is heavy and job-size distributions have high variability, the SITA policy outperforms the policy that assigns incoming jobs to the queue with least total job size remaining, which is called the Least-Work-Left (LWL) policy.
+Among these studies, two partition decisions, including arrival partition (also known as assignment or routing decision) and service partition (also known as capacity allocation decision), are considered.
+One stream considers the arrival partition, where the partition is done according to the job size.
+In particular, they assume that upon arrival, the service time is known.
+Based on the known service time, assignment decisions are made.
+Under such an assumption, a class of policy called the size interval task assignment (SITA) policy is proposed.
+A seminal result in this stream is by \citet{Harchol-BalterSY09}, who state that when traffic is heavy and job-size distributions have high variability, the SITA policy outperforms the policy that assigns incoming jobs to the queue with the least total job size remaining, which is called the Least-Work-Left (LWL) policy. \citet{feng2005optimal} later generalize it to a nested size interval strategy and proves its optimality.
 Such partition based on the actual job size is reasonable for deterministic computer workloads.
-However, in fields of emergency departments, call centers, and cloud computing system with general tasks (e.g. machine learning or optimization tasks), service time is often unknown before the service is completed.
+However, in fields of emergency departments, call centers, and cloud computing system with general tasks (e.g., machine learning or optimization tasks), service time is often unknown before the service is completed.
 Instead, it is common that we only have the type information, i.e., only the distribution of service time is known upon customers' arrival.
-In this paper, we assume the type information is known but the actual service time is unknown, and study the partition problem under this setting.
+In this paper, we assume that the type information is known but the actual service time is unknown, and study the partition problem under this setting.
+Since deterministic distribution for each type is equivalent to known sizes with a discrete-support job size distribution, our work generalizes nested size interval strategies to general service distributions for each arrival type.